rhinobase/raftyui/apps/docs/app/docs/components/dialog/page.md

 ## ShowCloseButton

 The showCloseButton prop exists in DialogContent subcomponent and it is used to show/hide default close button in dialog.
+Its default value is true.

 {% example name="dialog:closebutton" /%}